January 7, 2025

 • Refine every aspect of your app, from screenshots and UI to its functionality, ensuring it stands out.

-• Research your target keywords on the App Store, review top results, and identify ways to differentiate.
+• Research your target keywords on the App Store, review the top results, and identify ways to differentiate your app.

 • Avoid designs, features, or workflows that closely resemble those of other apps.